 3. Unique orbit

-JWST will be placed much further out in space and in a different orbit than the Hubble, allowing it to see greater distances.
+JWST is placed much further out in space and in a different orbit than Hubble, allowing it to see greater distances.

-Instead of an orbit around the Earth, the telescope will orbit the Sun.
-It will be in line with Earth, but 1.5 million kilometres from the planet and four times farther away than the Moon.
+Instead of an orbit around the Earth, the telescope orbits the Sun.
+It is in line with Earth, but 1.5 million kilometres from the planet and four times farther away than the Moon.
 This position in space is called a Lagrange point.

-The mirror will be kept at a temperature of minus 233°C to shield it from the Sun.
+The mirror is kept at a temperature of minus 233°C to shield it from the Sun.
 It has a five-layer sunshield that is the size of a tennis court and which weakens the heat from the host star by more than a million times.

 4. Hunt for life